Living World | Interactions | Tavern Buffs | Quests | Allies | Mini-Games | Economy

 At least two players are required to initiate a Revelry.
 Players must target another player when performing actions to increase Merriment and when participating in the Revelry.
 Small groupings such as these will yield modest results, so the more members of a fellowship, raid, or bystanders at a location, the more powerful the successful Revelry will be.

 Taverns are not the only locations where Revelries may occur.
-Players may also throw gatherings at houses and kinship halls to increase their buffs in anticipation of adventuring or just for fun.
+(See Taverns and Lodgings Location Map) Players may also throw gatherings at houses and kinship halls to increase their buffs in anticipation of adventuring or just for fun.
 The Gifts and Tussle actions are not available at these locations, however.

 Sometimes hearth and home are just too distant.
 But weary travelers can take heart in the wilderness when gathering round a strong fire to share meals and tales of great deeds.
 Players need only gather round a placed campfire and increase the Merriment Level around it, triggering a Revelry.
 As with Housing, the Gifts and Tussle actions are unavailable, as well as the Dancing action.